Sirocco and the Kingdom of the Winds Image

 “…a game of hopscotch transports the sisters, turning them into humanoid cats…”

 Sirocco’s world resembles a phantasmagoric dream by Antoni Gaudí.
 Twisted towers pierce bulbous clouds, a variety of odd creatures (anthropomorphized birds!) populate the land, giant alligator airships float through the skies alongside jellyfish-like hot air balloons, and forest mushrooms morph into little helicopters.
-True moments of childlike awe abound, such as when creatures called goody-gobblers – who have a predilection for candy – attack our heroes or the visit to the edge of the world, where people’s whispers can be heard.
+Moments of awe abound, such as when creatures called goody-gobblers – who have a predilection for candy – attack our heroes or the visit to the edge of the world, where people’s whispers can be heard.
 Selma’s opera performance rivals Blue Diva’s in The Fifth Element – totally surreal and astoundingly beautiful.

-Chieux complements his inventive, albeit straightforward and age-old narrative (Alice in Wonderland, anyone?) with trippy visuals that are equally suitable for young kids raised on Pixar and adults raised on René Laloux’s Fantastic Planet.
+Chieux complements his imaginative, albeit straightforward and age-old narrative (Alice in Wonderland, anyone?), with trippy visuals that are equally suitable for young kids raised on Pixar and adults raised on René Laloux’s Fantastic Planet.
 Frequent moments approach transcendence.
 “A love between sisters is such a precious thing,” Agnes states early on, and it’s that sisterhood bond that propels the plot, which also touches upon the power of imagination and how, once written, stories take a life of their own, no longer belonging to the author.
 Perhaps the same fate awaits Sirocco: a hundred years from now, his story will be retold by future generations.

 Sirocco and the Kingdom of the Winds (2024)